Alfred Blake: Military service

 On the outbreak of World War II, Blake volunteered for military service.
 He was one of the first 14 civilians to be commissioned into the Royal Marines during the war.
 He attended and passed the Army Staff Course at Staff College, Camberley.
 In 1943, he was posted to Italy as brigade major to Brigadier Tom Churchill of the 2nd Special Service Brigade.
 He relinquished the rank of acting temporary major on 5 October 1943.
 He took part in the Allied landings at Anzio in January 1944.
 On 17 January 1944, he was once more made an acting temporary major.
 He landed in Albania and was involved in the capture of Sarandë on 9 October 1944, and the liberation of Corfu on 14 October 1944.

 In December 1944, he was appointed second-in-command of 45 Commando based in the Netherlands.
 In January 1945, his unit came under heavy attack from Germans holding the Montforterbeek Canal.
 In March 1945, his commanding officer was wounded.
 On 23 March, he was made acting temporary lieutenant colonel, and took over command of 45 Commando.
 He led them over the Maas, Rhine, Weser, Aller and Elb rivers.
 In April 1945, he returned to the United Kingdom to command the Commando holding unit at Wrexham, North Wales.
 He was made acting temporary lieutenant colonel again on 4 September 1945.

-He was demobilised in February 1946.
+Blake was demobilised in February 1946.

 Career

 Upon returning to civilian life, Blake was involved in creating the Royal Marines Association.
 It supports past and present Marines and their families.
 In 1948, he joined Blake Lapthorn, a Portsmouth law firm founded by his grandfather in 1869.
 He became a partner in 1949.
 He retired from the firm as Senior Partner in 1985 but continued as a consultant until 1999.

-He was an elected councillor of Portsmouth City Council.
+Blake was an elected councillor of Portsmouth City Council.
 He served as chairman of the Education Committee.
 He was Lord Mayor of Portsmouth from 1958 to 1959.

 Outside of his main career he gave his time to a number of activities.
 From 1 January 1966 to 30 June 1978, he was the director of the Duke of Edinburgh's Award Scheme.
 He was a school governor of Portsmouth Girls' High School, where he rose to be chair, and Dauntsey's School.
 He was an active member of the Rotary Club, marking his sixtieth year of involvement in 2009.

-Blake died on 17 November 2013 in Port Royal, South Carolina, United States of America.
+Blake died in Port Royal, South Carolina on 17 November 2013, at the age of 98.